anqueluc/DeepLearning-FakeNewsDetection/README.md

 ## Demonstration

 A demo file is also provided associated with 2 real news (one tweet from D. Trump and one tweet from B. Obama), and 2 fake news we created from those two real tweets.

 You may need to check the path variables at the beginning of the file and then just run it.

 ```
 python3 demo.py
 ```

-## Authors

-El Hadji Brane Seck

-Pierre Lopez

-Lucas Anquetil

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments